matthieugomez/EconPDEs.jl/docs/src/infinitesimal_generators.md

 the two packages share the upwind convention: at convergence, the discretized HJB solved by `pdesolve` is exactly ``\rho v = u(c) + \mathbb{T} v`` where ``\mathbb{T}`` is `generator(X)`.
-If the recovered `V` were far from `result.zero`, it would flag an inconsistency — for example a drift saved in `optional` that does not match the upwind branch actually used in the equation.
+If the recovered `V` were far from `result.zero`, it would flag an inconsistency — for example a drift saved in `result.saved` that does not match the upwind branch actually used in the equation.

 ```@example infinitesimal_generators